juban/craft-newsletter/README.md

 You can also provide a [contact list ID](https://my.sendinblue.com/lists) in order to subscribe the enduser to a specific one.
 > If no list ID is provided, user will only be created as a contact.

+### Mailchimp

+Provide :

+* API Key from your [Mailchimp account](https://us4.admin.mailchimp.com/account/api/).
+* Server prefix which you can get by looking at the url when logged into your Mailchimp account.
+For instance, `https://us4.admin.mailchimp.com/account/api/` indicate the server prefix to use is `us4`
+* Audience ID which you will find in `Audience` > `All contacts` > `Settings` >  `Audience name and campaign defaults`

 ## Front-end forms